flet-dev/website/docs/controls/canvas.md

 slug: canvas
 ---

-Canvas is control for drawing arbitrary graphics using a set of primitives or "shapes" such as line, arc, path and text.
+Canvas is a control for drawing arbitrary graphics using a set of primitives or "shapes" such as line, arc, path and text.

 ## Examples